-- identify the key activities, roles and relationships associated with the implementation of an overarching asset management philosophy - establish and communicate corporate responsibilities for the ownership, control, accountability and reporting of assets - reinforce that assets should only be created, maintained, renewed or replaced in accordance with Asset and Service Management Plans - help in meeting legislative compliance and associated risk management including financial reporting requirements and corporate governance - highlight how our integrated asset management information systems and reporting tools support asset management activities and can provide a high standard of policy and decision support - guide development of reliable systems and asset information that will allow for accurate financial forecasting and planning for sustainable service delivery - identify how asset management processes integrate with corporate and operational planning, budgetary and reporting practices - link individual departmental asset management activities with our overall community vision and corporate goals - classify actions that will improve knowledge of existing asset inventories, asset condition and related performance - support ongoing improvements to existing asset and service management planning and corresponding financial forecasting, planning and reporting.
+- identify the key activities, roles and relationships associated with the implementation of an overarching asset management philosophy - establish and communicate corporate responsibilities for the ownership, control, accountability and reporting of assets - reinforce that assets should only be created, maintained, renewed or replaced in accordance with Asset and Service Management Plans - help in meeting legislative compliance and associated risk management including financial reporting requirements and corporate governance - highlight how our integrated asset management information systems and reporting tools support asset management activities and can provide a high standard of policy and decision support - guide development of reliable systems and asset information that will allow for accurate financial forecasting and planning for sustainable service delivery - identify how asset management processes integrate with corporate and operational planning, budgetary and reporting practices - link individual departmental asset management activities with the city's vision and corporate goals - classify actions that will improve knowledge of existing asset inventories, asset condition and related performance - support ongoing improvements to existing asset and service management planning and corresponding financial forecasting, planning and reporting.

-4.4 Asset Management Project
+4.4 Asset Management System

-The successful implementation of Council's new asset system has ensured that we are an Asset Smart organisation - one that has a framework supported by policies, systems and appropriate technology to achieve best practice asset management.
+The successful implementation of Council's asset system has ensured that we are an 'Asset Smart' organisation - one that has a framework supported by policies, systems and appropriate technology to achieve best practice asset management.

-The project recognised that many officers were undertaking outstanding work in informal asset management roles.
-The project created a more formal, consistent approach to asset management across the organisation, acknowledging those who understand and manage specific assets.
-More staff may now have asset management functions formally embedded as a part of their role.
+The system ensures a formal and consistent approach to asset management across the organisation, acknowledging those who understand and manage specific assets.

-The project drew on best practice (ISO 55000 series) to help staff clearly know asset management responsibilities.
-It also promoted the functions of asset management and that each and every asset is part of a bigger picture; from the office equipment we use to multi-million dollar wastewater treatment plants.
-The project provided business areas with the framework, tools and technology they need to clearly inform their daily working lives when managing assets on behalf of our community.
+The system draws on best practice (ISO 55000 series) to help staff clearly know asset management responsibilities.
+It also promotes the functions of asset management and that each and every asset is part of a bigger picture; from the office equipment we use to multi-million dollar wastewater treatment plants.
+The system provides business areas with the framework, tools and technology they need to clearly inform their daily working lives when managing assets on behalf of our community.